aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/xml-maps/export-xml-data-linked-to-xml-map-inside-the-workbook/_index.md

             downloadLink.style.display = 'none';
             document.getElementById('result').innerHTML = '';

-            // Export all XML data from all XML Maps from the Workbook. for (let i = 0; i < workbook.worksheets.xmlMaps.count; i++) {
+            // Export all XML data from each XML Map in the Workbook. for (let i = 0; i < workbook.worksheets.xmlMaps.count; i++) {
                 // Access the XML Map.
                 const map = workbook.worksheets.xmlMaps.get(i);

-                // Exports its XML Data (returns data that can be downloaded) const xmlData = workbook.exportXml(map.name);
+                // Exports its XML data (returns data that can be downloaded) const xmlData = workbook.exportXml(map.name);

                 // Create a downloadable link for each exported XML